realworldocaml/book/en/compiler-frontend.md

 For separate compilation to be sound, we need to ensure that all the `cmi` files used to type-check a module are the same across compilation runs.
-If they vary, this raises the possibility of two modules checking different type signature for a common module with the same name.
+If they vary, this raises the possibility of two modules checking different type signatures for a common module with the same name.
 This in turn lets the program completely violate the static type system and can lead to memory corruption and crashes.